Samaaro + Your CRM: Zero Integration Fee for Annual Sign-Ups Until 30 June, 2025

 Samaaro’s engagement engine lets marketers:

-Because everything ties back to CRM and previous event data, teams know exactly who is warming up, who needs a nudge, and who’s ready for early-access conversion.
+Book a tailored walkthrough →Because everything ties back to CRM and previous event data, teams know exactly who is warming up, who needs a nudge, and who’s ready for early-access conversion.
 Instead of manually orchestrating touchpoints, Samaaro operationalises the entire nurture motion.

 Samaaro turns pre-event engagement into a measurable pipeline activity, giving teams the clarity to shape demand before the form even opens.